An Entirely Different Set of Questions

 The titular story of this collection is one that takes seriously the possibility of knowing everything there is to know.
 The protagonist is shown an object that contains the entire universe within it.
 There are so many clever little details in how the story is set up and unfolds.
 The thing that led to the eventual aforementioned dog-earing of the page, however, is where Borges takes the story in the final movement of the narrative.

-There are some classic authors that you read only to discover, with a bit of heartache, that their work doesn't impact you as a reader in quite the same way that other (more laureled) critics had led you to believe.
+There are some classic authors that you read only to discover, with a bit of heartache, that their work doesn't impact you as a reader in quite the same way that other (more laureled) critics had led you to believe it would.

 It was a pleasure to discover that Borges was not one of these writers.